moevbiz/no-border-radius/README.md

 - Chrome: https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/
 - Firefox: https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/

+## How to use

+The extension will remove border-radius by default on `instagram.com`, `twitter.com` and `facebook.com`. visit the options page to add to this list or remove entries.

 ## todo
 - [x] manage websites directly from extension
 - [ ] add icons for the extension